 The verdict is in, and there is no more debate: CBD and other cannabinoids do not impair your behavior at all, but have an extremely beneficial effect on the endocannabinoid system (ECS), which is widespread throughout the body.
 The ECS impacts a number of physical processes, and it has been shown in a number of clinical studies to have beneficial impacts for a remarkable variety of conditions.
 As Hippocrates said, “Let thy food be thy medicine.”

-Pharmacological Benefits -- Clinical studies have demonstrated again and again that CBD has qualities which impact general health and disease-specific symptoms.
-Too often, illness is a double-edged sword, as pain or weakness or other debilitating symptoms can feed depression.
-The very fact of using a plant-based elixir that alleviates certain symptoms, with very tolerable side effects, can be significant enough to transform our attitudes about our ailments.
+Pharmacological Benefits -- The very fact of using a plant-based elixir that alleviates certain symptoms, with very tolerable side effects, can be significant enough to transform our experience of pain, as well as our attitudes about our ailments.
 We have seen this transformation in action, sometimes with profound and inspiring results.

 Reduces Pain and Inflammation -- Pain can be one of the major causes of depression, and lower temperatures can certainly worsen pain.
 CBD has been shown in clinical studies to have spectacular anti-inflammatory benefits which can alleviate pain.
 Hemplucid has products which can be ingested orally or topically, so muscle pain can be relieved via multiple delivery methods.
 That would make anybody happy.